wncc/learners-space/Python/Week 6/README.md

 To familiarize yourself with the Spotufy API, go to this **[Python Spotify API tutorial](https://www.youtube.com/watch?v=aKARFU_cvfk&t=389s)**<br>
 To see detailed step by step instructions of the project, checkout this **[reference](https://www.youtube.com/watch?v=R3XgZ__jQxw&t=693s)**

+### Assignment Submission
+For this week's submission, you need to make a short video of 1-2 minutes showing your working code, upload it to Google Drive and then submit the drive link.
+Make sure to show every step of your code from beginning to end.
+For eg, for the advanced assignment, the final video should show everything from the user selecting a playlist/song from YouTube to the song showing up in Spotify's Liked songs.